 Our business activities contain elements of risk.
-We consider a principal type of market risk to be valuation risk.
-Investments are stated at " value" as defined in the 1940 Act and in the applicable regulations of the SEC.
-Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) for all other assets is as determined in good faith by, or under the direction of, the Board of Directors.
+We consider the principal types of market risk to be valuation risk and the risk associated with fluctuations in interest rates.
+We consider the management of risk to be essential to our business.

+Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) for all other assets is fair value as determined in good faith by, or under the direction of, the Board of Directors.
 (See the "Asset Valuation Policy Guidelines" in the "Footnote to Consolidated Schedule of Investments" contained in "Item 1.
 Consolidated Financial Statements.")
 Neither our investments nor an investment in us is intended to constitute a balanced investment program.
-We have exposure to public-market price fluctuations to the extent of our publicly traded portfolio, which portfolio may be composed primarily or entirely of highly risky, volatile securities.
+We are exposed to public-market price fluctuations as a result of our publicly traded portfolio, which may be composed primarily or entirely of highly risky, volatile securities.
+Currently, 37% of the value of our portfolio of investments consists of publicly traded securities.

-We have invested a substantial portion of our assets in private development stage or start-up companies.
+In addition to our publicly traded portfolio, we have invested a substantial portion of our assets in private development stage or start-up companies.
 These private businesses tend to be based on new technology and to be thinly capitalized, unproven, small companies that lack management depth and have not attained profitability or have no history of operations.
 Because of the speculative nature and the lack of a public market for these investments, there is significantly greater risk of loss than is the case with traditional investment securities.
 We expect that some of our venture capital investments will be a complete loss or will be unprofitable and that some will appear to be likely to become successful but never realize their potential.
 Even when our private equity investments complete initial public offerings (IPOs), we are normally subject to lock-up agreements for a period of time.

-Because there is typically no public market for the equity interests of the small privately held companies in which we invest, the valuation of the equity interests in that portion of our portfolio is subject to the determination of our Board of

-Directors in accordance with our Asset Valuation Policy Guidelines.
+Because there is typically no public market for the equity interests of many of the small privately held companies in which we invest, the valuation of the equity interests in that portion of our portfolio is determined in good faith by our Board of Directors in accordance with our Asset Valuation Policy Guidelines.
 In the absence of a readily ascertainable market value, the determined value of our portfolio of equity interests may differ significantly from the values that would be placed on the portfolio if a ready market for the equity interests existed.
 Any changes in valuation are recorded in our consolidated statements of operations as "Net increase (decrease) in unrealized appreciation on investments."

-We invest in short-term money market instruments, both short and long-term U.S. Government and Agency Obligations, and from time to time borrow amounts on a line of credit.
+We also invest in short-term money market instruments, and both short and long-term U.S. Government and Agency Obligations.
 To the extent that we invest in short and long-term U.S. Government and Agency Obligations, changes in interest rates may result in changes in the value of these Obligations which would result in an increase or decrease of our net asset value.
+The level of interest rate risk exposure at any given point in time depends on the market environment and expectations of future price and market movements, and will vary from period to period.
+If the average interest rate on our portfolio of U. S. Government and Agency Obligations at September 30, 2004, were to increase by 25, 75 and 150 basis points, the value of the securities, and our net asset value, would decrease by approximately \$129,530, \$388,590 and \$777,180, respectively.